Composable security of delegated quantum computation: Abstract cryptography

 \subsection{Overview}

-To model security we use Maurer and Renner's~\cite{MR11} Abstract Cryptography framework.
+To model security we use Maurer and Renner's~\cite{MR11} Abstract Cryptography (AC) framework (for a more detailed introduction to AC, we refer to \cite{PR14}).
 The traditional approach to defining security can be seen as \emph{bottom\-/up}.
 One first defines (at a low level) a computational model (e.g., a Turing machine or a circuit).
 Based on this, the concept of an algorithm for the model and a communication model (e.g., based on tapes) are defined.
 After this, notions of complexity, efficiency, and finally the security of a cryptosystem can be defined.
-The AC framework uses a \emph{top\-/down} approach: in order to state definitions and develop a theory, one starts from the other end, the highest possible level of abstraction \--- the composition of abstract systems \--- and proceeds downwards, introducing in each new lower level only the minimal necessary specializations\footnote{It is important to point out that theorems proven at a certain (high) level of abstraction are completely precise (as they are mathematical theorems).
-This is true without instantiations of the lower levels, which is exactly the point of abstraction.}.
-One may give the analogous example of group theory, which is used to describe matrix multiplication.
+The AC framework uses a \emph{top\-/down} approach: in order to state definitions and develop a theory, one starts from the other end, the highest possible level of abstraction \--- the composition of abstract systems \--- and proceeds downwards, introducing in each new lower level only the minimal necessary specializations.

+To clarify this point further, one may consider an example from mathematics, that of group theory and the specialized problem of matrix multiplication.
 In the bottom\-/up approach, one would start explaining how matrices are multiplied, and then based on this find properties of the matrix multiplication.
 In contrast to this, the AC approach would correspond to first defining the (abstract) multiplication group and prove theorems already on this level.
-The matrix multiplication would then be introduced as a special case of the multiplicative group.
+The matrix multiplication would then be introduced as a special case of the multiplicative group, for which, naturally, all the theorems proven on the group\-/theory level also hold.

-On a high level of abstraction, a cryptographic protocol can be viewed as constructing some resource $\aS$ out of other resources $\aR$.
-For example, a one-time pad constructs a secure channel out of a secret key and an authentic channel; a quantum key distribution protocol constructs a shared secret key out of a classical authentic channel and an insecure quantum channel.
-If some protocol $\pi$ constructs $\aS$ out of $\aR$ with error $\eps$, we write
+On a high level of abstraction, a cryptographic protocol can be viewed as (approximately) constructing some resource $\aS$ out of other resources $\aR$.
+For example, a one-time pad constructs a secure channel out of a secret key and an authentic channel; a quantum key distribution protocol constructs an almost perfect shared secret key out of a classical authentic channel and an insecure quantum channel.
+If some protocol $\pi$ uses a resource $\aR$ to construct a resource $\eps$\=/close to $\aS$, we write

 For the construction to be composable, we need the following conditions fulfilled: